 Danea was born with VACTERL Association, a rare birth disorder that caused malformations in six systems in her body and left her with chronic kidney disease, chronic restrictive lung disease and several other chronic conditions.
 Despite these health challenges she has become a certified life coach and a public speaker who has appeared on television and numerous health blogs.
 Visit her at www.chronicresilience.com

-Toni is the author of How to Be Sick: A Buddhist-Inspired Guide for the Chronically Ill and their Caregiversand How to Wake Up: A Buddhist-Inspired Guide to Navigating Joy and Sorrow.
-She can be found online at www.tonibernhard.com
+Toni is the author of How to Be Sick: A Buddhist-Inspired Guide for the Chronically Ill and their Caregivers (2010), How to Wake Up: A Buddhist-Inspired Guide to Navigating Joy and Sorrow (2013), and How to Live Well with Chronic Pain and Illness: A Mindful Guide (Fall 2015).
+Visit www.tonibernhard.com for more information.